 “Ultimately, this should be a partnership between the different services and health-care providers,” she said.
 “Instead, there is a lack of information sharing and access.
 There needs to be an ability to extract and gain access to data and health information.”

-Alana learned parents do not have an advocate in the system and need to have the means to advocate for themselves and for each other.“It is up to all of us to help each other out,” she said.
-Alana found that IMAGINE Citizens gives her an effective platform to advocate for better health information sharing and access.
+Alana learned parents do not have an advocate in the system and need to have the means to advocate for themselves and for each other.
+“It is up to all of us to help each other out,” she said.
+Alana found that Imagine Citizens Network gives her an effective platform to advocate for better health information sharing and access.

-Alana enjoys the engagement through IMAGINE Citizens and knowing that she is part of something that is moving the health-care system forward.
+Alana enjoys the engagement through ICN and knowing that she is part of something that is moving the health-care system forward.
 “Health care affects all of us, whether we are a parent, child, sibling or friend.
 It shapes all of us and we all have personal experiences that we can share to better the system,” she said.
-“Working with IMAGINE and seeing the hard work all of our volunteers put in has given me hope (in humanity).”
+“Working with ICN and seeing the hard work all of our volunteers put in has given me hope (in humanity).”